 It´s the proverbial calm before the storm.
 The winds of presidential election campaigning have died down and an eerie calm … Continue reading Living on the edge: An insight into Bolivia´s ongoing struggle with democracy

-When visiting Andean South America, few people aren´t left in complete awe of the architectural marvels of the Inca Empire. … Continue reading Unraveling the mystery behind a missing Inca language.
+When visiting Andean South America, few people are not left in complete awe of the architectural marvels of the Inca … Continue reading Unraveling the mystery behind a missing Inca language

 There are few places on earth as oppressive and ruthless as the Morona-Santiago province of south eastern Ecuador.
 Having already … Continue reading Dodging a bullet: How a tribe of Amazonian headhunters survived one of the worst pandemics in history.